marxin/texi2rst-generated/sphinx/cpp/macros/predefined-macros.rst

   documented for those options (that is, it can expand to something like ``"UTF-8"``).
 See :ref:`invocation`.

+.. index:: system-specific predefined macros, predefined macros, system-specific, reserved namespace

 .. _system-specific-predefined-macros:

-.. index:: system-specific predefined macros

-.. index:: predefined macros, system-specific

-.. index:: reserved namespace

 System-specific Predefined Macros
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^